aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ## Step 1 - Create the Fabric network
 In the AWS Managed Blockchain Console.

-Make sure you are in the correct AWS region and follow the steps below:
+Make sure you are in the correct AWS region (i.e. us-east-1, also known as N. Virginia) and follow the steps below:

 1. Click `Create a Network`
 2. Make sure `Hyperleger Fabric 1.2` is selected